Do you ever worry about how adopting children with significant trauma histories is impacting your other children?

 Question: How are your kids being shaped by the experience of adding children from “hard places” to your family?

-If your kids (of any age) would like to participate in my book, email me at [email protected] for the survey.
+If your kids (of any age) would like to participate in my book, you can find the survey HERE.
 Please note, it is not intended only for children born into the family.
 The project is also for adopted children who families later added children from “hard places.”

-Lastly, I’m really enjoying sending my (almost) weekly email, 5 Thankful Thoughts.
+Lastly, don’t miss my weekly email, 3 Thankful Thoughts.
 I keep it short and sweet with links to recent posts and other things I find worth sharing.
 Plus, it’s a fun way to keep in touch with my closer circle of friends/readers.
 Join me!

 Have a wonderful day, friends.
 I am so grateful for your presence in my life and I hope I am a blessing to you too.